xen2cute/BO2-Zombies-Custom-Perks/README.md

 - Thunder Wall - launches nearby enemies into the air upon being attacked by 5 or more zombies
 - Dying Wish - gives a second chance if you die
 - Electric Cherry - generates an electric shockwave upon reload
-- Ammo Regen - slowly regenerates ammunation
+- Ammo Regen - slowly regenerates ammunation of all weapons
 - Executioner's Edge- gives melee attacks a one hit kill at any round
 - Burn Heart - ignore lava damage
 - Downer's Delight - longer bleedout time and use last weapon held in last stand
 - Victorious Turtle - allows riot shield to block from all directions
 - Mule (on maps that dont have it) - additional primary weapon
 - Bloodthirst - Gain health when killing zombies and can reach a max of 320 health
-- Rampage - 20% chance of gaining one shot kill for 15 seconds upon killing a zombie
+- Rampage - This Perk gives insta kills for 30 seconds upon killing a zombie (cooldown of 5 mins)
-- Guarding Strike - 10% chance of becoming invulnerable for 5 seconds upon killing a zombie
+- Guarding Strike - This perk grants invulnerability upon killing a zombie (cooldown of 5 minutes)
 - Headshot Mayhem - Extra damage and points for headshots.
-15% chance for a headshot kill to explode and kill surrounding zombies
+5% chance for a headshot kill to explode and kill surrounding zombies

 ## Pictures of the Perk-A-Colas